gasparka/thesis/docs/vhdl_extensions.rst

 That is one thing that does not translate well to conventional prol=gamming languages.

 It is perfetct for IP core design!

+The method is applicable to any synchrounous single-clock design, which represents the majority of all designs.
+Actually not limited to one clock at all.

 About SystemVerilog
 ~~~~~~~~~~~~~~~~~~~